MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-alert-queryset.md

 ## Optional: Edit your trigger in Data Activator

-When your Reflex item is saved, the side pane will display a link to your item.
+When your Reflex item is saved, the side pane displays a link to your item.
 Select the link to further edit in Data Activator.
-This step can be useful if you want to do one of the following:
+This step can be useful if you want to do one of the following actions:

 * Add other recipients to your alert.
 * Change the content of the alert to reflect the specific data that triggered the alert.